djcass44/nib/srv/README.md

 Any variables defined in a dotenv file that are found in the Srv environment will be imported at startup.

 1. Create a `.env` file containing key=value data for the environment variables you wish to use.
-   If you do not wish to provide a value, key= can be used.
+   If you do not wish to provide a default value, key= can be used.
     ```dotenv
     API_URL=https://example.org
     API_KEY=
     ```
-2. Enable the feature by setting `SRV_DOT_ENV` to the name of the file created above
-3. Consume the variables from your application
+2. Consume the variables from your application
     ```html
       <!DOCTYPE html>
     <html lang="en">
     <head>
         <script src="env-config.js"></script>
            <script src="index.js"></script>
         <title>Hello, World!</title>
     </head>
     </html>